Vital Choice Footer logo

 Look up old lost friends

-For years I regretted losing touch with Jennifer; we were work-friends in our twenties in New York.
+For years I regretted losing touch with Jennifer; we were work-friends in our 20s in New York.
 She had gone home to live in San Francisco.
 I first found her on Instagram and asked her to lunch when I visited San Francisco, about once a year.
-She moved to New York a few years ago and we now have a new friendship with “old” roots.
+She moved to New York a few years ago and we now have a new friendship with “old" roots.

-Caroline and I bonded in one semester of college—but she left the next semester suddenly.
-She wrote to me again a few years ago and we’re now dear friends.
-In the last year, we had a falling out, but made the effort to reconnect.
-I feel we can survive anything now.
 I re-met Sylvia, a friend from high school, on Facebook.
 She invited me to visit her in North Carolina, and I did, after several long phone calls.
 I had a falling out with a high school friend years ago and was worried about her.
-I asked Sylvia to check in with her, which she did and recently my old high school friend called me.
+I asked Sylvia to check in with her, which she did, and recently my old high school friend called me.

 Cross political or other lines